betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 ## Frequently Asked Questions

 ### What is the fellowship application deadline for this year?
-The application deadine is Tuesday, August 16, 2018, before midnight, PDT.
+The application deadine is Tuesday, October 16, 2018, before midnight, PDT.
 This is a firm deadline that will not be extended.

 ### Is a particular format required for the proposal?